-Heart disease is the leading cause of death for women in the United States according to the Centers for Disease Control and Prevention.
-Cardiovascular disease causes 1 in 3 deaths in women each year.
-But that’s not even the scariest statistic: Only 1 in 5 American women believe that heart disease is her greatest threat.
+Heart disease is consistently a leading cause of death for women in the United States according to the Centers for Disease Control and Prevention.
+Cardiovascular disease causes one in three deaths in women each year.
+But that’s not even the scariest statistic: Only one in five American women believe that heart disease is one of her greatest threats.

 The good news: We are talking about this epidemic more now than ever and pushing for better screening, awareness and prevention.